In their words: COVID-19 & Women Entrepreneurs

-Women business owners around the world are adjusting to the new reality: shuttering their doors due to stay-at-home orders and pivoting their offerings to respond to COVID-19.
+Due to the global pandemic, women business owners around the world had to adjust to the new reality: shuttering their doors due to stay-at-home orders and pivoting their offerings to respond to COVID-19.

-At the Foundation, we remain completely committed to supporting these women during this incredibly difficult time and beyond.
+At the Foundation, we remained completely committed to supporting these women during this incredibly difficult time and beyond.
 Their voices and experiences are so important to us, and we think it’s so important for others to hear them too.
-Below, you can hear from some of the women in our Mentoring and Entrepreneurship programmes on how the Coronavirus has impacted them and their businesses, and why our programmes, support, advocacy, and the networks we facilitate are now more vital than ever.
+Below, you can hear from some of the women in our Mentoring and Entrepreneurship programmes on how the Coronavirus has impacted them and their businesses, and why our programmes, support, advocacy, and the networks we facilitate were more vital than ever.

 How can you support us?

 With major implications for economies, businesses and entrepreneurs around the globe, the need for our work during this time increases.
 If you are able to help by making a donation today you’ll be enabling us to continue and expand the services women entrepreneurs need more than ever to support their families, communities and societies for years to come.

 When Cape Town-based entrepreneur Mampho Sotshongaye thinks about the word HerVenture, she thinks “about a woman who is supporting another woman”.
 Here's how our app supported her...

 Susi took part in all three of our flagship programmes through our WEAVE initiative.
 With our support, she turned her passion for Japanese food and culture into a thriving enterprise.